MY STORY

 THE GARDEN AS TEACHER

-The garden taught me what my training couldn't.
+The garden is teaching me what my training couldn't.

 That permission was the thing I had never given myself.
 Not in post-secondary education, where the pressure to perform and produce was relentless.
 Not in my yoga practice, which had quietly turned into another way to achieve.
 The garden asked none of that.
-It just held me.
+It just held me – and, slowly, taught me how to hold myself.

 Rooted in the Garden was born from that experience.